Cannabis in France: Medical cannabis

 As of 8 June 2013, cannabis derivatives can be used in France for the manufacture of medicinal products.
 The products can only be obtained with a prescription and will only be prescribed when all other medications have failed to effectively relieve suffering.
-The amended legislation decriminalises "the production, transport, export, possession, offering, acquisition or use of speciality pharmaceutials that contains one of these (cannabis-derivative) substances", while all cannabis products must be approved by the National Medical Safety Agency (Agence nationale de sécurité du médicament – ANSM).
+The amended legislation decriminalises "the production, transport, export, possession, offering, acquisition or use of speciality pharmaceuticals that contains one of these (cannabis-derivative) substances", while all cannabis products must be approved by the National Medical Safety Agency (Agence nationale de sécurité du médicament – ANSM).
 A Pharmacists' Union spokesperson explained to the media that the change will make it more straightforward to conduct research into cannabinoids.

-In September 2018, the french National Agency for Drug Safety (ANSM) started an experimentation on therapeutic cannabis.
+In September 2018, the French National Agency for Drug Safety (ANSM) started an experimentation on therapeutic cannabis.
 They created a scientific committee to evaluate a new public policy and distribution network for specific diseases.
 This experiment will gather 3,000 patients and provide dried flowers and oils for people going under epilepsy, neuropathic pain or to treat side effects of chemotherapy.
 The first test should start in September 2020 and will go on for two years.

 Because of the coronavirus pandemic, the ANSM informed that the experimentation will be delayed to January 2021.

 Reform

 On 25 May 2017, the Minister of the Interior indicated his intention to implement reforms, promised by President Emmanuel Macron during his campaign, to substitute citations rather than arrest and trial for use and possession of cannabis.
 On 23 November 2018 the penalty for possession of cannabis (and other illegal drugs) was reduced to a 200 euro fine, following a 28–14 vote by the National Assembly.

 On 1 September 2020, the French Government introduced a 200€ fine for cannabis consumption instead of being taken into custody.
 This measure will also be applied for cocaine detention.
-Macron has ruled out legalising cannabis while he is in office and legalisation is also opposed by current government health minister Agnès Buzyn and Interior Minister Gérald Darmanin.
+Macron has ruled out legalising cannabis while he is in office and legalisation is also opposed by the former government health minister Agnès Buzyn and Interior Minister Gérald Darmanin.

 Those that support the legalisation of cannabis in France include Julien Bayou, Benoît Hamon, Yannick Jadot, Jean-Luc Mélenchon, Pierre Person and Aurélien Taché.
-In 2019, the French think-tank Conseil d'Analyse Economique published a report that recommended legalising cannabis for recreational use in France.
+In 2019, the French Conseil d'Analyse Économique published a report that recommended legalising cannabis for recreational use in France.